cabrit0/mcp_server_reuneMacacada/README.md

 ## Features

-- Generate learning paths for any topic
+- Generate learning paths for any topic (not just technology topics)
 - Find relevant resources using web search and scraping
-- Organize resources into a logical sequence
+- Organize resources into a logical sequence with customizable number of nodes
+- Support for multiple languages with focus on Portuguese
+- Performance optimizations for Render's free tier
+- Caching system for faster responses
 - Return a standardized JSON structure for consumption by client applications

 ## Tech Stack